AdarshDalai/GDGIWD/README.md

 Registration steps:

 Step 1: Join the chapter, if you have not already.
 Complete your profile.
-We have created a document to help you complete your profile.
+We have created a document to help you complete your profile(https://docs.google.com/document/d/1_rSK1yBoie6pnQOA36Y5uUwmTv0bOegzXwsMVm3gE7M/edit?usp=sharing).
 To be eligible for attending this event, everyone is required to update their LinkedIn profile URL on their GDG profile.

 Step 2: Fill in the registration form and join the waitlist.